faranbutt/Liar-Nodes-Challenge/README.md

 > **This challenge is not about inventing a new GNN, it is about choosing the right way to listen.**
 >
-> You can't tell who is giving you the corrupted information and lying to you—you must be smart with your information collecting!
+> You can’t tell which cells are sending corrupted signals , you must be clever about how you gather and trust information from the tumor microenvironment!

 ---

 ##  What Data You Will Use

+The Cancer Single-cell Expression Map (CancerSCEM) dataset provides comprehensive single-cell RNA-seq data across multiple cancer types.
+Instead of raw sequencing reads, the dataset offers UMI count matrices in standard .tsv format for downstream analysis.
+Each dataset includes:
+Gene Expression Matrices per cell  enabling gene descriptio/Cell-Type Annotations and Components /Functional Molecules /Cell-Cell Interaction Data .
+You can read more about this data source on https://ngdc.cncb.ac.cn/cancerscem/index .
-As most regular GNN training tasks, you will be given:
+As for this task, we have altered samples from this data to present it for a  GNN training tasks, you will be given:

 ### 🔗 **A (Adjacency Matrix)**
 - **Absolute truth** ✓
 - Contains information about the connections and structure of your input graph
-- This is your reliable source
+- This is your reliable source for understanding interractions between the cells , you are encouraged to read about cancer cells behavior for a better solution!

 ### 📈 **X (Node Embeddings)**
-- Embeddings of nodes
+- Embeddings of nodes == Genes encodings
 - ⚠️ **Some nodes have been corrupted to trick you!**
 - You cannot modify these embeddings